haikuowuya/AndroidElementals/README.md

 [ListView Animations](https://github.com/nhaarman/ListViewAnimations) | An Android library which allows developers to easily add animations to ListView items
 [Slide Expandable ListView](https://github.com/tjerkw/Android-SlideExpandableListView) | A better ExpandableListView, with animated expandable views for each list item
 [Swipe ListView](https://github.com/47deg/android-swipelistview) | An Android List View implementation with support for drawable cells and many other swipe related features
+[Super ListView](https://github.com/dommerq/SuperListview) | Way more than just a listview

 ###### <a name="viewpager">ViewPager